9aia/thal/pm/BACKLOG.md

 ## Bugs

+- Drawer isn't opening in front of all drawers after it's already open behind them
+- Rewrite Daisy dropdowns using ArkUI components (should fix the closing on click on padding bug as well)
 - Add drawer search query params when opening drawers
 - Fix input autofocuses on navigate
 - Fix go-to-bottom button position after chat clearing